 What the 40% rule means

-For instance, where a contractor works for 4 days a week at home and only goes into the client’s office one day a week.
+A workplace is also only classed as temporary if the contractor spends less than 40% of their time there.
+For instance, a contractor works at home for 4 days a week, and only goes to the client’s office one day a week.
 This is also the case where a contractor works for more than one client, each for less than 40% of the time.

 The 40% rule is an important one because it takes precedence over the 24-month rule.
 If you don’t work more than 40% of your time in one place then the 24-month rule becomes irrelevant.